-No one wants to pay more than they need to for electricity, so it makes sense that the bottom line will decide which provider many consumers agree terms with.
+No one wants to pay more than they need to for electricity, so it makes sense that the bottom line will decide which provider many consumers agree with.
 However, other factors, most notably customer service, can also prove important.
 Call centres are a major bugbear for customers because there’s nothing worse than hanging on the phone for ages, trying to get a straight answer to a straight question.
 The energy companies should be working hard to keep you happy, in terms of the price you pay, but also the customer service you receive.
 That’s the reason why Canstar Blue produces customer satisfaction ratings for electricity providers in Victoria every year.
-Powershop is currently rated highest overall.
+Tango Energy is currently rated highest overall.

 If there is one message to take away from this report, it’s that regularly reviewing your electricity plan and comparing it to other offers on the market is a wise move, particular in Victoria where the energy companies are competing hard for your custom.
 You might just save a few bucks.

 About the author of this page

 This page was originally published by Canstar Blue Editor-in-Chief Simon Downes.
 He’s been writing about energy prices in Victoria for more than five years, covering the big discount price wars that followed the deregulation of the market in 2009, the subsequent influx of new retailers and unique offers, and more recently the fallout from industry reforms that included the introduction of a new default tariff.
 Simon also acts as spokesperson for Canstar Blue and is one of Australia’s most prominent energy industry commentators.

 Here’s a summary of the information above.
 Essentially, a quick, need-to-know breakdown of Victoria’s electricity market.

 Citipower: $1,334/year based on general usage of 4000kWh/year